russellgill/hello/index.md

 ### Professional Projects

-- [Artemis (Python)](https://github.com/ryanmwhitephd/artemis) is a streaming-data analytics platform built off Apahche's new Arrow data format.
+- [Artemis (Python)](https://github.com/ryanmwhitephd/artemis) is an open-source streaming-data analytics platform built off Apahche's new Arrow data format.
 This project serves as a proof-of-concept for the Arrow data format, and illustrates the flexibility of Arrow.
 My professional work falls under the umbrella of this project's parent organization, and I have some code contributions to the main framework.

 - [Artemis-Faker (Python, C, Cython)](https://github.com/russellgill/Artemis-Faker) A minimal redesign based on [Daniele Faraglia's](https://github.com/joke2k) Python fake data generator using a more modern Numpy random data generator.
 Artemis-Faker replaces the provider class design pattern with an interface allowing random-data generation from statistical modelling code.
 This means you can generate *synthetic* data, not just fake data.
 This code sits in the Artemis Analytics ecosystem and is my core contribution to the project.